abmarnie/fluid-roms-bayesian-inference/README.md

 `winget install julia -s msstore`

 3. The packages required in the `Project.toml`.
-To do so, while running the Julia REPL (run `julia`), enter package management mode by hitting `]`, then switch to this project's environment by running `activate .` (assuming you are in the root directory).
+To get them, while running the Julia REPL (run `julia`), enter package management mode by hitting `]`, then switch to this project's environment by running `activate .` (assuming you are in the root directory).
 Hit backspace to exit package management mode.

 ## Installation